 Fire is a major threat to businesses not only from a life safety perspective but also from asset loss, be it buildings, equipment or information.
-A fire risk assessment is your first step towards managing these risks.
+A fire risk assessment is your first step toward managing these risks.

 Under the duties of the Health and Safety at Work etc Act 1974, and the requirements of the Management of Health and Safety at Work Regulations 1999, it is important for every workplace to ensure the health, safety and welfare of all persons that enter their premises.
 As fire can be so devastating, specific legislation is in force that seeks to minimise its consequences.